safespring/web/content/sv/blogg/2023/2023-05-multicloud-demo.md

 socialmediabild: ""
 section: "Tech update"
 author: "Jarle Bjørgeengen"
-language: "En"
+language: "en"
 toc: "Table of contents"
 aliases:
   - /blogg/2023/2023-05-multicloud-demo/
 ---

 {{< ingress >}}
 Explore the power of infrastructure as code (IAC) with this guide on creating a scalable web application using multiple OpenStack sites.
 Learn how to utilize Terraform for infrastructure provisioning, Ansible for system configuration, and how these tools, in combination with DNS round-robin, can offer a dynamic and scalable solution for your web services.
 {{< /ingress >}}